Constitutional Protection Junta

-The Military Government (Chinese Language: 護法軍政府) was a Constitutional Protection Junta established by the Kuomintang in Guangzhou in opposition to the Beiyang government on 1 September 1917, after the beginning of the Constitutional Protection Movement on 17 July 1917.
+The Constitutional Protection Junta (Chinese Language: 護法軍政府) was a military government established by the Kuomintang in Guangzhou in opposition to the Beiyang government on 1 September 1917, after the beginning of the Constitutional Protection Movement on 17 July 1917.

 History

 During the Constitutional Protection Movement, on 25 August 1917, the number of members of the first Congress of the Republic of China went south to more than 150.
 Due to insufficient quorum, no formal meeting could be convened.
 According to Sun Yat-sen's proposal, it was decided to convene an extraordinary meeting of the National Assembly in Guangzhou.
 On 25 August, the Extraordinary Congress opened, and it was decided, in order to maintain the "Provisional Constitution", that a military government would be formed in Guangzhou, with one army and navy marshal of the Republic of China and three marshals to exercise the administrative power of the Republic of China.

-On 1 September 91 members of the Extraordinary Congress voted 84 votes to elect Sun Yat-sen as the General Marshal of the military government.
+On 1 September 91 members of the Extraordinary Congress voted 84 votes to elect Sun Yat-sen as the Generalissimo (or General Marshal) of the military government.
 Later, Tang Jiyao of the Yunnan clique and Lu Rongting of the Old Guangxi clique were elected as Marshal.
 In addition, Wu Tingfang was selected as Minister of Foreign Affairs, Tang Shaoyi was Chief Finance Officer (but did not take office), Cheng Biguang was Chief Navy Officer, and Hu Hanmin was Chief Transportation Officer.
 Sun Yat-sen took office on 10 September, with Li Liejun as chief of staff, Li Fulin as commander-in-chief of the army, Xu Chongzhi as staff officer, and Chen Jiongming as commander-in-chief of the First Army, and the military government was established.
 Announcing that Duan Qirui and others were rebellious and vowed to follow the Northern Expedition.
 Under Sun Yat-sen's call, the constitutional protection war officially began.

 At the end of 1917, Lu Rongting, Tang Jiyao, Mo Rongxin and others jointly convened the "Republic of China Association of Constitutional Protection Provinces" with Tang Shaoyi.
 In January 1918, in addition to the military government, the Southwestern warlords formally organized a power center, the "Joint Conference of All Provinces to Protect the Law," with Cen Chunxuan as the chief representative of the meeting, advocating the recognition of the Beiyang government's legal system and the formation of a coalition government to seek compromise with the Beiyang warlords.
 On 10 April 1918, the Extraordinary Congress, adhering to the wishes of the Southwestern Warlords, passed the "Republic of China Military Government Organization Outline Amendment" and decided to reorganize the military government and change the general marshal system to the presidential collegiate system; Sun Yat-sen resolutely opposed this decision.